 If the relationship was healthy and you loved spending time with your partner, then you should give it another chance.

-5. Your Friends and Family Think it’s a Good Idea to Get Back Together
+Do Your Friends and Family Think It’s a Good Idea to Get Back Together?

 Sometimes it takes the fresh, unbiased eyes of outsiders to help you see the bigger picture.